 aggregate last stone draw distance (LSD), if needed.

 The 1st and 2nd ranked teams from each pool will advance to the A Playoffs, while the 3rd and 4th ranked teams from each pool will compete in the B Playoffs.
-The semi-final play- off matchups will be as follows: A-Playoffs (Pool X 1st vs. Pool Y 2nd, Pool Y 1st vs. Pool X 2nd), B-Playoffs (Pool X 3rd vs. Pool Y 4th, Pool Y 3rd vs. Pool X 4th).
-The winners of the A semi-finals will advance to the A championship final, will the losers will play in the A consolation final.
-The winners of the B semi-finals will advance to the B championship final, while the losers will play in the B consolation final.
+The semi-final play- off matchups will be as follows: A-Playoffs (Pool X 1st vs. Pool Y 2nd, Pool Y 1st vs. Pool X 2nd), B-Playoffs (Pool X 3rd vs. Pool Y 3rd, Pool Y 4th vs. Pool X 4th).
+The winners of the A semi-finals will advance to the A championship final, while the losers will play in the A consolation final.
+3rd in each pool with play in the B championship final, while 4th in each pool will play in the B consolation final.

 The above format will require a total of 6 draws (i.e., 4 in the preliminary round and 2 in the playoffs).
 The general draw schedule is as follows: Draw 1: Saturday AM, Draw 2: Saturday PM Draw, 3: Sunday AM, Draw 4: Sunday afternoon, Semi-Finals: Sunday PM, Finals: Monday AM.